 - Have completed at least 12 credits of psychology coursework, including PS332 (Psychology of Learning) and PS333 (Introduction to ABA).

 - Complete an Advanced Admission to the M.A. in ABA Application.

-- Have an overall GPA of 3.5 or higher and 3.6 in psychology coursework with no more than two grades below a B-.
+- Have an overall GPA of 3.0 or higher and 3.2 or higher in psychology coursework.

 - Students outside the Psychology Scholars Program must provide a letter of recommendation from the Department of Psychology and Counseling faculty attesting to the ability of the student to succeed in the M.A. program.
 Students in the Psychology Scholars Program must provide an affidavit from the director of the Psychology Scholars Program attesting to their successful progress toward program requirements.

 - Complete an interview with the director of the M.A. in ABA program.